 School Counseling Mission

 It is the mission of the Dr. Thomas L. Higdon Elementary School Counseling Program to provide an enriching and comprehensive program that focuses on the unique academic, personal/social, and career development of its students.
-It is our mission to provide support and guidance for each and every student to help them achieve in and out of school.
-The goal is to prepare students to become responsible and productive members of society.
-We firmly believe in collaborating with members of the community, families, and the staff here at our school to provide a successful program for students from all different backgrounds and experiences.
+The program firmly believes in collaborating with members of the community, families, and the staff to provide a successful program for students from all different backgrounds and experiences.
+Within a safe and inclusive environment, students will learn skills to prepare them to be successful individuals and have a positive impact on the global community.

 Students are seen by the school counselor when: